VAND International Launches Global Design Value Evaluation For The World's 100 Leading Brands

 Based in Lyon, France, VAND International is a design team dedicated to promoting ethical, human-centered, and socially responsible design practices worldwide.
 Through evaluations, awards, education programs, and its Design Responsibility Movement, VAND works with designers, brands, and institutions to define and uphold higher standards in visual communication.

-For more information about the Design Value Evaluation, the VAND Certified mark, and how to apply, visit vand.
+For more information about the Design Value Evaluation, the VAND Certified mark, and how to apply, visit.

 Legal Disclaimer: